Skip to content

 Previous to this, at age 16, I earned an hourly wage and commission selling newspaper subscriptions door to door for the Bergen Record in Hackensack, New Jersey.
 Because of that experience, I possessed the confidence to quickly become proficient at selling window coverings with little training.

-Six months after getting hired by my father's fledgling company, I started my own window covering business, at first, on a part-time basis.
-A year later at age 20, it became a full-time endeavor, and I soon began making more money than I would have with a college degree and a full-time job in corporate America.
+Six months after getting hired by my father's fledgling company, I started my own window covering business, at first, on a part-time basis, and shortly after at age 20, it became a full-time endeavor, and I soon began making more money than I would have with a college degree and a job in corporate America.
 Being in command of how much money I could earn greatly appealed to me.

 I first employed very basic marketing in 1987.
 I had no budget for advertising, so I created many handwritten flyers with tear-off tabs with my phone number.
 I posted them near the exit doors of every supermarket within a 20-mile radius.
-I also did this at hi-rise apartment buildings after figuring out how to get past security personnel.
+I also did this at hi-rise apartment buildings after figuring out creative ways to get past security personnel.
 After making a few sales in my new endeavor, I simply mimicked what my father's partner did to generate more business—I ran print ads in the Sunday paper.
-Back then, the newspaper and the Yellow Pages were the only game in town.
+Back then, the newspaper and the Yellow Pages were the best resources for advertising a small business.
 There was no Internet the way we know it now.
-It's much easier to start a new business venture today.
-Anyone with some savvy and an eagerness to learn can figure out.
+It's much easier to launch a new venture today.

 Five years after I stopped selling window coverings due to market saturation and a downturn in the economy, I launched a successful pest control company based in Bergen County, New Jersey.
 That year, I also created one of the first small business websites in the pest control industry.
 I later leased a warehouse built an eCommerce website that sold rare and vintage foreign films in VHS and DVD formats to retail customers globally.
 I later sold my share of both ventures to my business partners.
-Learning how to effectively sell products and services online proved to be very valuable and quite lucrative as well.
+Learning how to effectively sell products and services online proved to be very lucrative.

 Several years later in 2004, I married into the restaurant business and through effective marketing and management enjoyed 10 years of success in what many label the toughest business of them all.
 My now former wife and I sold our restaurant in 2015.
 In 2012 we purchased a franchise, the Northern New Jersey edition of Natural Awakenings Magazine, the premiere alternative health publication in America.
 We published the monthly print and digital magazine for over 7 years.